arionnagappen/console_to_IaC/README.md

 * This repo reflects my ability to:

-  * Build production-grade AWS infra using CDK
+  * Build production-grade AWS infrastructure using CDK
   * Design for testability, modularity, and maintainability
   * Set up CI/CD pipelines for safe, auditable deploys
   * Align technical design with business value